 Friedberg is a visionary and the insights he offers on what and how we will be eating in the future are inspiring, exciting, if perhaps a little scary.

-Below is a short excerpt from the Future Food podcast, which you can download here or on your favorite podcasting app.
+Below is a short excerpt from the Future Food podcast, which you can download on your favorite podcasting app or listen to below.

 LBT: What you think the future food system will look like in 2050?